jenniferboutell/ShapeFactory/readme.txt

 - Wrote first draft of individual shape files, geometry etc.
 - Wrote merge sort algorithm for DrawingProgram
 - added docstrings
+- Worked on unit tests with much help from JP
 - Created UML diagram, readme, output captures and final package (unless JP submits this in which case he did the final packaging)